diffplug/gitfromscratch/manuscript/time-travel/patch/patch.md

 ## Patching other things

 We've already outlined how zip files could be patched, but what about other kinds of file?
 Stay tuned to DiffPlug for upcoming announcements!

+So far, we've used patches to solve a problem we encountered while merging.
+Unsurprisingly, the ability to automatically redo work is useful [for a lot more than just merging](../cherry-pick-and-rebase/cherry-pick-and-rebase.md).